FrodeRanders/dicom-tools/README.md

 notion of 'behaviours'.
 The result is a relatively easy setup that let's you focus on the interesting stuff right away.

-Also, the epiphany that the DICOM format is internally structured as a tree -- possibly spanning several individual files -- opens up the possibility of using ideas from XPath (which relates to tree structures in XML) to search within DICOM documents.
+Also, the fact that DICOM structured reports are internally structured as a tree -- possibly spanning several individual files -- opens up the possibility of using ideas from XPath (which relates to tree structures in XML) to search within DICOM documents.
 The analysis of structured reports referred to above, where you have to find "patterns" within DICOM documents maps straight away to XPath.
 You will find a thorough description of this at the end of this README.